Bachelor of Ageing and Dementia Studies

-The Bachelor of Ageing and Dementia Studies is a specialised degree that extends from the current dementia degree suite to provide capacity to utilise this knowledge about ageing and aged care in a variety of capacities and sectors.
-Moving away from the provision of dementia care, tthe intention of the degree is to scaffold learning from an understanding of the many social and health challenges that are associated with ageing and the provision of care, through to capacity to translate this knowledge in areas of care navigation, policy, research, governance, safety, quality and leadership, as well as innovation.
+The Bachelor of Ageing and Dementia Studies is a specialised degree that will develop your knowledge about ageing, and aged care in a variety of capacities and sectors.
+Moving away from the sole provision of dementia care, the intention of the degree is to scaffold learning from an understanding of the many social and health challenges that are associated with ageing and the provision of care, through to capacity to translate this knowledge in areas of care navigation, policy, research, governance, safety, quality and leadership, as well as innovation.
 The degree will be designed to keep pace with a fast growing and evolving sector of social and health care, producing graduates who will be equipped to tackle the myriad of issues confronting this field.
 The degree will recognise the interdisciplinary nature of ageing and aged care, and the complexity that rising impact of dementia brings to these fields.
-Students will develop skills to work collaboratively with colleagues, and have the capacity to promulgate understanding of the many dimensions of ageing and aged care, particularly person-centred care, into their respective teams and work environments.
-They will also be able to assist older adults and their family members to be effective consumers in navigating the complexity of the aged care system.
+Students will develop skills to work collaboratively, and have the capacity to promulgate understanding of the many dimensions of ageing and aged care, particularly person-centred care, into teams and work environments.
+They will also be able to assist older adults and their family members in navigating the complexity of the aged care system.

 The majority of this degree is online and will likely be undertaken by individuals working in the aged care or related sectors.
-From the second year, units in the Ageing and Aged Care Major stream will make use of intensives to lead groups of students through exercises, tasks and simulated scenarios in order to develop skills related to team work, assessment of the older person and navigation of aged care systems.
+From the second year, units in the Ageing and Aged Care Major stream will make use of intensives to lead groups of students through exercises and tasks to develop skills related to team work and navigation of aged care systems.
 The world-leading research and educational expertise of the Wicking Dementia Centre will drive this offering.
 Highly qualified Centre staff will ensure that the degree has a comprehensive and contemporary evidence base, and will assist students in developing their analytical and translational skills.
 There is significant scope to include important complementary learning material from other academic units of the university through breadth and elective units.

 Recommended Study Pattern